 Top 5 Visual Novels Ever Made

-Somewhere between book and video game, visual novels are plot-driven, dialogue heavy experiences bolstered by graphics and music to accompany the text.
-Many feature anime style art, some include puzzle-solving aspects, and nearly all allow users to select between different options at various points, similar to the "choose your own adventure" books you may have encountered.
+Somewhere between books and video games, visual novels are plot-driven, dialogue-heavy experiences bolstered by graphics and music to accompany the text.
+Many feature anime-style art, some include puzzle-solving aspects, and nearly all allow users to select between different options at various points—similar to the "choose your own adventure" books you may have encountered.

 5. Katawa Shoujou

 Katawa Shoujou's story centers around a teenage boy, Hisao, who attends a high school designed for students with various physical disabilities.
 Hisao's heart doesn't function properly, one female student has severe burn scars, another has her legs amputated, etc. Hisao must learn to accept and cherish life despite his failing body, and he encounters a variety of characters along the way.